gtwy/CloudBot-Plugins/README.md

 cd CloudBot-Plugins
 ```

-Manually install the python dependencies one at a time using the links in the table above.

-Or, if you intend to use all of the plugins, install all of the python dependencies at once using using `pip` with the following command from inside my Cloudbot-Plugins directory:
+If you intend to use all of my plugins, install the python dependencies all at once using using `pip` with the following command from inside my Cloudbot-Plugins directory:

 ```
 pip install -r requirements.txt